intsystems/.github/profile/repository_structure_rtfm.md

 5. Please change the status of your research project in the table according to your actual research status timely.

 ## Repository for graduate works
-1. All the graduate repositories MUST be saved in the organization
+1. All the graduate repositories MUST be saved in the organization (at least the actual for the report version)
-2. Create or move repository
+2. Create, move or fork the repository from your profile
 3. Add topics "graduate", and one of "master", "bachelor","phd" to your repository
 4. Put the link of the repo into  [Report page](https://intsystems.github.io/materials/nir/).